yatskivbohdan/rick-and-morty-universe/README.md

 6. Show the most popular Rick & Morty phrases instead of the search bar in Detailed Character / Episode pages.
 A new phrase should show up every 30s.

+7. Is your pre-commit hook really working?
+I tried to commit some console.logs, and it did not show any error / warning message to me.
+Maybe that's because your eslint configs equal to 1.
+Please, show errors for most of your configured rules.

 ## Run